Course Policies#

 The pre-lecture reading assignment for a class will be due at noon on the day that class meets.
 That is, a reading assignment for a Monday class will be due at noon on that Monday, 3 hours before the class meets.
 I will typically announce the reading assignment one week in advance.
 The reading assignments be available on the course website (this site), and you should submit your answers on Canvas.

-Late submission within a week (regardless of how late you were within the week) will receive a 25% deduction on the points you receive.
+Late submission within a week (regardless of how late you were within the week) will receive a 1-point deduction (on the 5-point scale).
 Late submission beyond a week will receive no points.

 Each pre-lecture reading assignment should take about 1-2 hours to complete.